Measurement of the Casimir force between superconductors: Supplementary Information

-The amplitude of the thermal motion peak is shown in Fig.\ref{FigThermalcalibration}\textbf{C}, and it shows a linear increase with temperature.
-This increase is linear below ~\SI{200}{\milli\kelvin}, as at elevated temperatures the quasiparticles in our Al superconducting cavity damp the cavity mode and reduce the readout efficiency.
-Similar to the mechanical frequency, the peak amplitude follows the expected thermal trend all the way to the base temperature of \SI{10}{\milli\kelvin}.
+The amplitude of the thermal motion peak is shown in Fig.~\ref{FigThermalcalibration}.
+It increases linearly with temperature below ~\SI{200}{\milli\kelvin}.
+At higher temperatures the quasiparticles in the Al superconducting cavity shift and damp the cavity mode which reduce the readout efficiency.
+The peak amplitude stays proportional to the temperature all the way to the base temperature of \SI{10}{\milli\kelvin}: we conclude that the drum thermalizes down to \SI{10}{\milli\kelvin} and we use this assumption to extract $g_0$ in the next section.